G’day, forex mates!

 Finally, the employment index for National Australia Bank’s (NAB) Monthly Business Survey weakened further from 1 index point to a big, fat zero.
 However, commentary from the report noted that the reading still “points to an annual job creation rate of around 180k (around 15k per month) in coming months.”

 Overall, the leading labor indicators seem to point to jobs growth in October, or at the very least, an improvement in labor conditions compared to September.
 The consensus reading, therefore, seems about right.

 Looking at historical trends, Australia usually sheds jobs in October, but seasonal adjustments almost always result in a positive reading.

-In addition, estimates by economist tend to fall short more often than not, so there’s a good chance that we may be getting an upside surprise.
+In addition, estimates by economists tend to fall short more often than not, so there’s a good chance that we may be getting an upside surprise.

 Also, September’s reading usually gets upgraded, so watch out for that as well.

 As usual, keep in mind that better-than-expected readings usually cause a quick Aussie rally as a knee-jerk reaction.
 Worse-than-expected readings, meanwhile, usually trigger a quick selloff.